 Truini recommends the Tracey Garden Smart Shovel as a much-improved update to your standard garden spade.
 It has a commercial-grade, 14-gauge tempered steel blade and a virtually indestructible fiberglass handle reinforced with steel.
 But what makes this shovel unique is the built-in soil grater conveniently positioned at the base of the handle.
 “Instead of wasting the soil that clings to the roots of discarded plants, you can scrape it off the grater — and salvage it to use somewhere else in your garden,” he says.

-This is a bypass pruner, meaning the top blade slices pass the bottom blade, resulting in very quick, clean cuts.
+A sharp pair of pruners is essential for any gardener.
+That’s why Truini prefers bypass pruners, which are designed so that the top blade slices past the bottom blade, resulting in very quick, clean cuts.
 (With anvil pruners, the other common variety, the top blade chomps down onto the bottom blade.)
-The durable titanium-steel blades are polished to razor-sharpness and can slice through stalks, branches, and saplings up to ¾ inch diameter.
-There’s even a special sap groove that helps channel away sticking sap that can gum up and stall the pruner.
+The durable titanium-steel blades on this pair are polished to razor-sharpness and can slice through stalks, branches, and saplings up to three-quarter inch diameter.
+There’s even a special groove that helps channel away sticky sap that can gum up and stall the pruner.

 Blackmore also prefers bypass pruners and says a good pair can be used for everything from actual pruning to harvesting tomatoes or squash.
 “I call them snips because that’s what you do with them: snip things.
 I like that these don’t have plastic handles, which I find tend to break easily and just don’t look all that nice,” he says.
 “I’m a sucker for beautiful garden tools.